NewsAppsUMD/jour329w_fall2025/murphy/stardem_entities/prompt_3.md

 - The `content_type` field should contain the single best-fitting content type from list provided in `content_type_list`.
 - The `primary_topic` field should contain the single best-fitting topic from the list provided in `topic_list`.
 - The `secondary_topic` field should contain, when applicable, a second topic from the list provided in `topic_list`.
+- The `regions` field should contain the general region of the story: Maryland, Virginia, D.C., or other specific country, state or region.
+Use "U.S." for national stories.
 - The `municipalities` field should contain a json array of all Maryland municipalities mentioned in or central to the story, using `maryland_county_list` as a guide.
 Always exclude "Easton" if it not mentioned in the main body of the story.
 - The `counties` field should contain a json array of the counties where the municipalities mentioned in the the story are located, based on `maryland_county_list`.
 When localities are mentioned across multiple stories, ensure their names are standardized.
 - The `key_people` field should contain a json array of important people mentioned or quoted in the story, along with their title in parentheses.
-Important people would include people like politicians, political candidates, coaches, community leaders, public officials, board members and council members.
-Do not include the names of people listed in obituaries unless they were important figures during their lives.
+Important people would include people who are relevant beyond a single story — like politicians, political candidates, coaches, community leaders, public officials, board members and council members. names of people listed in obituaries unless they were important figures during their lives.
 No more than four people.
 Never include the name of the author of the article.
 - The `key_locations` field should contain a json array of all specific locations within municipalities that are mentioned in the story, such as rivers, parks, neighborhoods, and street names.
 This does not include physical places like schools, community centers or town halls.
 Unabbreviate abbreviated street suffixes like "St." or "Ave.".
 Do not include the number associated with the address, and, when possible, include in parentheses the name of the municipality where the location is.
 When a state or city outside of Maryland is mentioned, include it here.
 - The `key_events_and_initiatives` field should contain a json array of the names of relevant organized events or initiatives central to the story.
-This includes named, planned events, like a county fair or a march, and initiatives like a hazard mitigation plan.
+This includes named, planned events, like a county fair or a march, and initiatives like legislation, policies or a town plan.
 It does not include generalized events like a fire or funeral.
+- The `key_establishments` field should contain a json array of any relevant businesses, restaurants and other private establishments central to the story.
-- The `key_organizations` field should contain a json array of the relevant private organizations central to the story, such as businesses, churches, nonprofits, advocacy organizations, community centers, food pantries, fundraising organizations or political organizations.
+- The `key_organizations` field should contain a json array of the relevant organizations central to the story, such as nonprofits, advocacy organizations, community centers, museums, fundraising organizations, political organizations.
 When organizations are mentioned across multiple stories, ensure their names are standardized.
-- The `key_bodies` field should contain a json array of the relevant government bodies and other public institutions central to the story, such as agencies, schools and school districts, councils, boards and similar entities.
+- The `key_bodies` field should contain a json array of the relevant government bodies and other public institutions central to the story, such as agencies, school districts, councils, boards and similar entities.
 When organizations are mentioned across multiple stories, ensure their names are standardized.

 Remember:
 - Use title case when the original text is capitalized